nirushka/Internet_Radio_App/README.txt

 welcome to our Radio app:

-In order to try our radio app just download the files and type make at your terminal.
+In order to try our radio app just download the files and type 'make' at your terminal.

 To use the Server proparly just type in the command line: